 In this chapter we have focused on Pearson's r as our correlation coefficient because it very common and very useful.
 There are, however, many other correlations out there, each of which is designed for a different type of data.
-The most common of these is Spearman's rho ( $\rho$ ), which is designed to be used on ordinal data rather than continuous data.
+The most common of these is Spearman's rho (ρ), which is designed to be used on ordinal data rather than continuous data.
 This is a very useful analysis if we have ranked data or our data do not conform to the normal distribution.
 There are even more correlations for ordered categories, but they are much less common and beyond the scope of this chapter.

 Additionally, the principles of correlations underlie many other advanced analyses.
-For example, a regression analysis is a formal way of running and analyzing a correlation that can be extended to more than two variables.
+In the next chapter, we will learn about regression, which is a formal way of running and analyzing a correlation that can be extended to more than two variables.
 Regression is a very powerful technique that serves as the basis for even our most advanced statistical models, so what we have learned in this chapter will open the door to an entire world of possibilities in data analysis.